Investment Banking vs Management Consulting: How to Decide

 Key Takeaways

 Investment banking and consulting are both excellent career paths with strong training, compensation, and opportunities.
-The right choice depends on your personal preferences, interests, and goals.
+The right choice depends on your personal preferences, interests, and goals rather than any objective ranking.

 Explore More